 The Sign-in template supports 4 sign-in methods: Provider sign-in,

-Username/password, PIN code, and QR code.
+username and password, PIN code, and QR code.

 Provider sign-in method: This method lets users